The History of Siltcoos Station

 1972 - Mrs. Gertrud Christensen donates the store, boathouse, cabins, and caretaker's house to Lane Community College Florence Center.

 1977 - College renovates the buildings.
 Unable to restore the grocery store, it is torn down; the original pilings still remain.

-2007 - Cabins, boathouse and grounds are renovated and re-opened to the public as Siltcoos Station Retreat and Learning Center.
+2007 - Cabins, boathouse and grounds are renovated and re-opened to the Lane community as Siltcoos Station Retreat and Learning Center.